-The IMM does not review ambient air delist bids and subsequent years of an administrative export delist bid.
-The IMM also does not review the costs of delist bids, submitted at any time during the auction, at or below 0.8 times the CONE.
-These bids are dynamic delist bids that are, however, reviewed for any potential reliability need like all other delist bids.
+The IMM does not review ambient air delist bids or administrative export delist bids.
+The IMM also does not review dynamic delist bids submitted during the auction at prices below 1.00/kW-month.

-No later than 120 days before the auction, the ISO must notify participants whether their delist bids are qualified to participate in the FCA.
+No later than 127 days before the auction, the ISO must notify participants regarding whether their delist bids are qualified to participate in the FCA.
 All accepted delist bids are entered into the auction.
-For delist bids excluded from the auction as a result of the Internal Market Monitor's review, the ISO will explain in the notification correspondence the specific reasons for not accepting the bid and the Internal Market Monitor's derivation of an alternate delist price.16 The participant may opt to use this alternate price, subject to applicable market rules and by informing FERC.
+For delist bids excluded from the auction as a result of the Internal Market Monitor's review, the ISO will explain in the notification correspondence the specific reasons for not accepting the bid and the Internal Market Monitor's derivation of an alternate delist price.
+The participant may opt to use this alternate price, subject to applicable market rules and by informing FERC.